Bilaalz/gender-classifier/README.md

 Each model predicts the gender of a new sample `[190cm, 70kg, 43 shoe size]` and reports its accuracy on the training data.

 ## 📈 Sample Output
-Decision Tree Prediction: male | Accuracy: 1.0
+- Decision Tree Prediction: male | Accuracy: 1.0
-KNN Prediction: male | Accuracy: 0.91
+- KNN Prediction: male | Accuracy: 0.72
-SVM Prediction: female | Accuracy: 0.82
+- SVM Prediction: male | Accuracy: 0.54
-Naive Bayes Prediction: male | Accuracy: 0.91
+- Naive Bayes Prediction: male | Accuracy: 0.81

 ## 📚 What I Learned